Ricardolv/spring-webmvc-fn/README.md

-# WebMvc.fn - the functional DSL for Spring MVC
+# WebMvc.fn - The functional DSL for Spring MVC